ashime-ashime/tcc-labspace/labspace-exercises/quota-mystery/customer-report/README.md

 ### Mock Server Status

-**The mock TCC API server is already running automatically in the background.** It provides realistic API responses based on the customer's actual data on `http://localhost:8080`.
+**The mock TCC API server starts automatically and silently in the background.** It provides realistic API responses based on the customer's actual data on `http://localhost:8080`.
+No spoiler information is shown during startup to preserve the mystery for TSEs.

 ### Pre-configured Test Tokens